PhilAppleby/GoDb/README.md

 - *lib/py/* Python library code, including the python godb API layer and VCFrecord field access.

 - *load/sh/* Data store load bash wrapper scripts.

+### Running database load scripts
+Scripts located in *load/sh*, *load/py* and *load/pl*.
+All scripts rely on the files in the *cfg* directory to find both data and the MongoDb database, there are examples for five ddifferent assay platforms in the *cfg* directory.

+Once the cfg files are set up and, assuming the MongoDb collections listed in the next section are either non-existant or empty with all indexes dropped three scripts can be run from the *load/sh* directory:

+- load_variants.sh <full path to assay platform cfg file>

+- load_samples.sh <full path to assay platform cfg file>

+- load_filepaths.sh <full path to assay platform cfg file>

 ### MongoDb Collections - example documents